An Excellent Reputation

 Nothing is more important than recovery and compensation for your loved one after a severe injury.

 You should carefully consider which lawyer is right for you and your case.
-An attorney's experience, ethics and honesty, reputation, record of success, and your comfort level with the attorney are important to consider before retaining his services.
+An attorney’s experience, ethics and honesty, reputation, record of success, and your comfort level with the attorney are important to consider before retaining his or her services.

-Experience: Don't Rely on Representations Alone
+Experience: Don’t Rely On Representations Alone

 Advertising does not necessarily reveal the true quality of the lawyer.
 Always ask the following questions regarding a lawyer’s experience before you retain him/her: